mattstyles/viperfish/README.md

 ## Release History

+v0.4.3
+* Content delivery mechanism API defined and viperfish now uses it to collect content

 v0.4.2
 * Content delivery method extracted from viperfish
 * Viperfish now requires a content delivery method to be installed alongside it, for now only [Octofish](https://github.com/mattstyles/octofish "Octofish - Github Delivery System for Viperfish") is available

 v0.4.1
 * Minor bug fix release
+* Initial decoupling from content delivery mechanism

 v0.4.0